 Next, choose your height.
 Walk around with the stick and see what is most comfortable for you.
 I have found that walking sticks are best if they are around eye level, but do what you feel is best for you.
 Saw off sections of the top and bottom to create your height leaving a smooth surface on both the top and bottom.
 This is where an electric saw comes in handy, but it can be done with a hand saw.

 Now you are going to sand your walking stick.
-First go over with coarse sand paper.
+First go over with coarse sandpaper.
 Be sure to sand well around the areas you cut off extra limbs, twigs etc. Smooth out the top and bottom as well.
-Go over it again with fine sand paper until it is perfectly soft and smooth.
+Go over it again with fine sandpaper until it is perfectly soft and smooth.
+If you feel you want a curved edge on the bottom for more grip, by all means do so!

 You can cleanse and/or bless your walking stick in whatever fashion you use if any.
-The best way to bless your walking stick in my opinion is: go for a walk!
+The best way to bless your walking stick in my opinion is to go for a walk!